-When I’m not being slighted by Australian paparazzi, I sometimes present on different aspects of creative and corporate India at forums like Names Not Numbers, Literature Live, INK Women, TEDxEMWS and Lakme Fashion Week (Mumbai), the Society for Human Resource Management, Unbox Festival and The India Art Fair (Delhi), the World Economic Forum on Africa (Cape Town), Nokia World (London), Next Media (Banff, Canada), XMedia Lab (Auckland and Sydney), The Wheeler Centre (Melbourne), The MIT Communications Forum (Boston), and Digital Natives With A Cause (The Hague, Netherlands).
-I have also given talks at institutions like the Berghs School of Communication (Stockholm), George Washington University (Washinton, DC), IIT (Gandhinagar) and MICA (Ahmedabad), corporations like Accenture and Google India, and at forums like the NASSCOM Diversity Summit, on my research relating to LBGT India.
-I have greatly enjoyed serving as a judge at contests like the British Council's Young Fashion Entrepreneur of the Year Award India (2008) and for the Marie Claire 'Made in India' Fashion Awards (2009) and the Miss India Connecticut beauty pageant (2014).
-I am waiting to be called up to jury duty for Miss India.
+When I’m not being slighted by Australian paparazzi, I sometimes present on different aspects of creative and corporate India at forums like Names Not Numbers, Literature Live, INK Women, TEDxEMWS and Lakme Fashion Week (Mumbai), the Society for Human Resource Management, Unbox Festival and the India Art Fair (Delhi), the World Economic Forum on Africa (Cape Town), Nokia World (London), Next Media (Banff, Canada), XMedia Lab (Auckland & Sydney), The Wheeler Centre (Melbourne), The MIT Communications Forum (Boston), and Digital Natives With A Cause (The Hague, Netherlands).
+I have also given talks at institutions like Yale University, Berghs School of Communication (Stockholm), George Washington University (Washinton, DC), IIT (Gandhinagar) and MICA (Ahmedabad), at corporations like Accenture and Google India, and at forums like the NASSCOM Diversity Summit.
+I have greatly enjoyed serving as a judge at contests like the British Council's Young Fashion Entrepreneur of the Year Award India (2008), the Marie Claire 'Made in India' Fashion Awards (2009) and the Miss India Connecticut beauty pageant (2014).
+I am waiting to be called up to jury duty for Miss Universe.
 Some day.

 Earlier in my career, I worked on new media, venture capital and innovation for Mahindra & Mahindra.
 My other work experiences have included founding India's first youth website, business development for Sony's Indian television channel operations, writing and editing copy for Elle magazine and the Times of India group and helping make a low-budget feature film.

 I have two Bachelors degrees from the university of Mumbai – in Commerce and Education, a film diploma from the Xavier’s Institute of Communication, Mumbai, and a Masters of Science in Comparative Media Studies from MIT.
 I started and then dropped out of my PhD program in Communication at the Annenberg School for Communication at UPenn.
 Since I suffer from PhD envy, and since so many of my friends have PhDs, I make annual mewing noises about re-enrolling and actually completing my own PhD, but no one seems to take me very seriously about this.
 I’ll show them.
 Some day.